FREQUENTLY ASKED QUESTIONS ABOUT INFLAMMATORY BOWEL DISEASE

 If there has been no meaningful response after 2 weeks of antibiotics and no meaningful response to diet, then suppression of the immune system is probably going to be needed.

 The cornerstone of treatment for inflammatory bowel disease is suppression of the inflammation.
 When diet and antibiotics have not provided results, a trial course of corticosteroids (such as prednisolone or dexamethasone) is needed.
 IBD most commonly involves a lymphocyte infiltration into the delicate bowel tissues and corticosteroids will kill these lymphocytes and hopefully restore the function of the bowel.
 Corticosteroids should work on inflammatory bowel disease in any area of the intestinal tract.
 A month of this type of medication would be the next trial..
 If results are still underwhelming, then stronger immune suppression (as with cyclosporine or chlorambucil) is needed.

 Long-term use of immune-suppression should be accompanied by appropriate periodic monitoring tests.

 In cases where it is particularly important to spare the patients from the side effects of long-term steroids a medication called budesonide can be used.
 This medication is not readily absorbed from the GI tract and serves as a topical treatment for the lining of the intestine.

-The protocol described above could easily take 2 months or longer to run through.
+The protocol described above where all three forms of IBD are explored could easily take 2 months or longer to run through.
 If the patient is not comfortable enough for this kind of treatment testing, it may be better to seek an intestinal biopsy right off the bat.